 For the Roasted Onions

-- 4 large red onions, halved with skins on
+- 4 large red onions

-- 2 tablespoons butter
+- 2 tablespoons salted butter

 - 1 teaspoon fresh rosemary, chopped

 - Cut the ends off the red onions, then halve them.
 Keep the skins on, as it helps them keep their shape.
 Place them flat side down in a baking pan with sides.